norulshahlam/spring-jwt2/README.md

 ### Test initial data in db

-- Run mysql in cli using docker
+-Run mysql in cli using docker

   docker exec -it localhost bash